BraveHeart-tex/Money-Book-Application/README.md

+# Live Demo of Money Book
+You can check out the live demo on Netlify by clicking this [link](https://bora-money-book.netlify.app/login)

+## Login Details
+email: testuser@gmail.com
+password: test123

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts